-• The Flow of Funds in the JA Cooperative Banking Business
+The Flow of Funds in the JA Cooperative Banking Business

-Thanks to a continued steady increase in deposits from individuals as a result of the provision of financial services that responded to customer needs during fiscal 2009, JA deposits rose by 1.4% over the previous year, to a term-end balance of \$84,477.2 billion.
+Thanks to a continued steady increase in deposits from individuals as a result of the provision of financial services that responded to customer needs during fiscal 2010, JA deposits rose by 1.6% over the previous year, to a term-end balance of ¥85,818.1 billion.

-Total JA loans rose by 1.3%, year-on-year, to a term-end balance of \$22,674.1 billion due to an increase in individual loans, especially mortgage loans, thanks to home loan advisory events and other campaigns.
-Securities held by JA Bank posted a year-on-year increase of 4.1% to a term-end balance of \$5,021.1 billion.
+Although JA focused on expanding personal loans, especially mortgage loans, total JA loans declined by 1.6%, over the previous year, to a term-end balance of \(\frac{2}{2},319.1\) billion.
+This was due primarily to intensifying competition with other banks for new customers in urban areas and sluggish growth following a drop in new housing starts in outlying regions.
+Securities held by JA Bank posted a year-on-year increase of 0.8% to a term-end balance of ¥5,059.9 billion.

-Deposits with Shinnoren increased year-on-year by 1.2%, to a term-end balance of ¥51,914.7 billion.
+Deposits with Shinnoren increased year-on-year by 2.7%, to a term-end balance of ¥53,333.1 billion.

-The balance of loans issued by Shinnoren declined, recording a year-on-year decrease of 0.9%, to a term-end balance of \$5,591.6 billion.
-Securities (including money held in trusts) held by Shinnoren saw an annual increase of 5.3% to a term-end balance of \$17,594.6 billion.
+The balance of loans issued by Shinnoren declined, recording a year-on-year decrease of 4.2%, to a term-end balance of ¥5,359.1 billion.
+Securities (including money held in trusts) held by Shinnoren saw an annual increase of 2.6% to a term-end balance of ¥18,049.6 billion.

-Reorganization of the JA Cooperative Banking Business
+□ Reorganization of the JA Cooperative Banking Business